-Wildern Art department is a thriving department.
-This lively department has a long-standing history of exceptional results gained through high-quality creative teaching and exceptionally talented students.
-The Art Staff consists of 5 members of staff with varied Art Degrees and practicing artists, 4 of which each teaching in their own art room with most teaching across both Key Stage 3 and 4, teaching a wide range of art specialisms.¬† Student artwork is of an exquisitely high standard and displayed around the school site, the Wildern Art Department students consistently win and contribute to local and national competitions.
+Wildern Art department is a thriving and lively department, which has a long-standing history of exceptional results gained through high-quality creative teaching and a wealth of talented students.
+The Art Staff consists of 5 members of staff with varied Art Degrees and practising artists, 4 of which each teaching in their own art room with most teaching across both Key Stage 3 and 4, delivering a wide range of art specialisms.¬† Student artwork is of an exquisitely high standard and displayed around the school site, the Wildern Art Department students consistently win and contribute to local and national art and photography competitions.

-At KS4 Art and Photography Students are taught once again in mixed ability classes of approximately 25/28 pupils, the AQA exam board is used and pupils are introduced to the 4 Assessment Criteria from the very start of the GCSE course, 60% of the final GCSE grade is coursework based, and on average pupils submit 2 units of coursework.
-Pupils have 5 art lessons a fortnight and once again work through project briefs.
-Pupils have an A3 sketchbook/ workbook, and are given the opportunity to visit a gallery during year 9.
-A 5 hour year 10 art exam is undertaken by pupils, alongside a full practice exam of 10 hours prior to the actual GCSE Exam in May.
+At KS4 Art and Photography Students are taught once again in mixed ability classes of approximately 26/28 pupils, the AQA exam board is used and pupils are introduced to the 4 Assessment Criteria from the very start of the GCSE course, 60% of the final GCSE grade is coursework based, and on average students submit 2 units of coursework.
+Students have 5 art lessons a fortnight and once again work through project briefs.
+Students have either an A3 sketchbook/ workbook, and are given the opportunity to visit a gallery during year 9.
+A 5 hour year 10 exam is undertaken by students, alongside a full practice exam of 10 hours prior to the actual GCSE Exam in May.

-Students' enjoyment and understanding of the observed world is enhanced through engaging in art and design, and the inner worlds of feeling, imagination, reason and practical thinking are explored, they see that there can be changes and improvements, they will be taught and learn to take pleasure in producing good work through their increasing mastery of art, craft and other techniques, and they learn to value critically the contributions of artists, photographers and designers in society.
+Students' enjoyment and understanding of the observed world is enhanced through engaging in art, photography and design, and the inner worlds of feelings, imagination, reason and practical thinking are explored, they see that there can be changes and improvements, and will be taught and learn to take pleasure in producing good work through their increasing mastery of art, photography and a range of techniques, and they learn to value critically the contributions of artists, photographers and designers in society.
 Young people need to have visually literacy to operate successfully in society.
 Visual images enter everyone's life through mass and social media, they carry information and ideas within popular culture, and they are the vehicle for an exploration by artists and designers of the most complex human ideas.
-It is important that each generation understands the origins and purposes behind the art and artifacts of its own time, and measure them against works from the past and other contemporary cultures.
-Students who are visually literate gain more control over their own work and are better able to understand, enjoy and discriminate between the images and objects that appear both in the familiar environments of home and neighbourhood, and in less familiar places, such as galleries and museums.
+It is important that each generation understands the origins and purposes behind the art and¬†artifacts¬†of its own time, and measure them against works from the past and other contemporary cultures.
+Students who are visually literate gain more control over their own work and are better able to understand, enjoy and discriminate between the images and objects that appear both in the familiar environments of home and¬†neighbourhood,¬†and in less familiar places, such as galleries and museums.